GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 ## Next steps & references

-On this guide you used vanilla code to implement this optimization.
-In a real production scenario, it’s a good practice use functions like [loadCSS](https://github.com/filamentgroup/loadCSS/blob/master/README.md), that can encapsulate this behavior and work well across browsers.
-As a complement of this, you can use tools like [Critical](https://github.com/addyosmani/critical/blob/master/README.md), which helps extracting and inlining the “Above the Fold” CSS, you did manually on the **Optimize** step.
+In this guide you used vanilla code to implement this optimization.
+In a real production scenario, it’s a good practice to use functions like [loadCSS](https://github.com/filamentgroup/loadCSS/blob/master/README.md), that can encapsulate this behavior and work well across browsers.
+As a complement to this, you can use tools like [Critical](https://github.com/addyosmani/critical/blob/master/README.md), which helps extracting and inlining the “Above the Fold” CSS you did manually in the **Optimize** step.
-These tools will be covered in an upcoming guide.